chicago-forge-open-source/artisan-expedition-guide/WhenToPrototype.md

 ## When to Prototype

-- Goal of a Prototype
-    - Goal: Answer a specific question about a product concept
-    - Demonstrate proposed optimal user experience
-    - Discover and avoid technology-specific icebergs
+To understand when to prototype, artisans must first understand that the goal of a prototype is to answer a specific question about a product concept.
+Two outputs of achieving the goal are demonstrating proposed optimal user experience, and discovering and avoiding technology-specific icebergs.

 - Questions to ask to decide when Artisans should prototype
     - Artisan-Led Prototype = ALP (full team needed)
     - Experience-Led Prototype = ELP (Artisans advising on)